telefonicaid/perseo-fe/examples/README.md

 `blood_rule_email.json`: if the blood pressure is greater than 1.5, send an email

+`blood_rule_email_metadata.json`: if the blood pressure metadata named `crs` with `system` field is `"WGS84"`, send an email

 `blood_rule_sms.json`: if the blood pressure is greater than 1.5, send a sms

+`blood_rule_twitter.json`: if the blood pressure is greater than 1.5, publish in Twitter

 `blood_rule_update.json`: if the blood pressure is greater than 1.5, update the attribute ’abnornal’ to ‘true’ in the entity

+`blood_rule_update_mirror.json`: similar to previous rule, but updating an entity with different id

+`blood_rule_post.json`: if the blood pressure is greater than 1.5, publish on a given REST service

 `blood_rule_complex.json`: send an complex event with stats (average, total, stddev) of the last three blood pressure measures